 Each consortium must nominate a project coordinator among the project's principal investigators.
-The coordinator must be an eligible project partner for the national/regional funding organisation participating in the call.
-The project coordinator will represent the consortium externally and towards the JCS and Call Steering Committee (CSC), and will be responsible for its internal scientific management such as controlling, reporting, intellectual property rights (IPR) issues and contact with the JCS.
+The coordinating partner must be an eligible project partner for the national/regional funding organisation from which it requests support.
+The project coordinator will represent the consortium externally and towards the JCS and Call Steering Committee7 (CSC), and will be responsible for its internal scientific management such as controlling, reporting, intellectual property rights (IPR) issues and contact with the JCS.